True North Kitchen

 Labeled ingredients for Apple Compote.

-• Apples are the star of the show here.
-I am using Granny Smith apples because I like their sweet-tart flavor and the fact that they hold their shape well when cooked.
-But really any apple you have on hand will do quite nicely in this recipe.
+• Apples - I am using Granny Smith apples because I like their sweet-tart flavor and the fact that they hold their shape well when cooked.
+But really any apple you have on hand will do.

-• Cinnamon, brown sugar and half of a vanilla bean bring sweetness and flavor to the recipe.
-If you don't have a vanilla bean on hand, simply use 1 teaspoon of vanilla extract instead.
+• Vanilla bean - If you don't have a vanilla bean on hand, use 1 teaspoon of vanilla extract instead.

 Chopped up apples in a white bowl.